ray-hc/blm_data_viz/docs/dataviz_notes.md

 * They benchmark D3 against Flash Player... throwback!

+## A Tour through the Visualization Zoo.
+Jeffrey Heer, Michael Bostock, and Vadim Ogievetsky.
+ACM Queue, 8(5).
+2010.
+* Less theory, and more a description of various graph styles.
+* Some worthwhile to explore:
+  * SPLOM --> scatter plot matrix, where you put multiple next to each other w/ similiar axes.
+A good way to display some of my data.
+  * Parallel coordinates graphs are another way

 ## 39 Studies about Human Perception in 30 Minutes
 * "different visual systems promote different reference frames" -- when users see a line chart, they have a bias towards symmetry, and therefore always see the slope as closer to 45 degrees than it really is.
 * Bars -> Circles and Squares -> Cubes for comparing size.